 Returning home after giving birth

 Postpartum care is essential for you and your newborn.
 When you leave hospital, you will receive a booklet with lots of information on parenthood.
-You will then have follow-up support at home.
-You will receive several visits from a midwife and a nurse to ensure your well-being and that of your baby.
+You will then have follow-up support at home with several visits from a midwife and a nurse to ensure your well-being and that of your baby.
 You will also benefit from personalised support to help you breastfeed if you wish to do so.
 Finally, you will be offered the opportunity to join a group for new mothers, supervised by a childcare nurse, where you can learn and discuss parenting and the development of toddlers.
 These services are generally free.

 Speak to the staff at your local maternity ward, your doctor, or even other mothers, to find out more about the supports you could benefit from.
 In large cities, you can choose your maternity ward and thus choose the one that best suits your plans and expectations.